 SLC’s Classroom Storytelling program is inspired by Vivian Paley’s storytelling and story acting work.
 The project combines early literacy research and classroom practice with mentoring and seminar discussions in a yearlong training program where:

-- Teachers will implement strategies that help young children extend their vocabularies, develop print awareness, cultivate oral expression and develop an understanding of narrative form through dictation and dramatization of their own stories.
+- Teachers implement strategies that help young children extend their vocabularies, develop print awareness, cultivate oral expression and develop an understanding of narrative form through dictation and dramatization of their own stories.

-- Teachers will address the role of language acquisition and the cultural dynamics of teacher-student relationships as critical factors for children learning to read and write.
+- Teachers address the role of language acquisition and the cultural dynamics of teacher-student relationships as critical factors for children learning to read and write.

-- Teachers will create classrooms that inspire children to read and write through storytelling and other research-based early literacy activities.
+- Teachers create classrooms that inspire children to read and write through storytelling and other research-based early literacy activities.